helmuthdu/web-components/packages/custom-elements/README.md

 # You ~~may~~ don't need a javascript library for your components

 Have you ever asked yourself how many times you wrote a Button component using different libraries or frameworks?
-Components are the base block of any Web project, and it is hard to reuse our components with all modern frameworks or keep updated with new releases.
-As a result, it increases the development time.
+Components are the base block of any Web project, but with all the changes and new frameworks appearing, it can be hard to reuse or keep them updated.
+As result, increasing the development time.

-To solve this problem, Web Components can simplify this process since they work natively and can also be integrated with any js library.
-This series will explore the different aspects of building web components.
+To solve this problem, Web Components can simplify this process since they work natively with the Browsers and can also be integrated into any JS Framework/Library.

+We will explore the different aspects of building Web Components.

+It is recommended to have prior experience with HTML, CSS, and Javascript.

 ## What is a Web Component?